Saubhik998/Pin-Drop-with-Remarks-Functionality/README.md

 5. **Navigating to Pins**: Click on a saved pin in the sidebar to recenter the map on its location.
 6. **Deleting Pins**: To remove a pin, click the "Delete" button next to its entry in the sidebar.

 ---

-## Screenshots

-Add screenshots here to showcase:
-- Map interface and pin dropping.
-- Sidebar list with saved pins and remarks.
-- Pin navigation functionality.

----

-## Future Enhancements

-- **User Authentication**: Allowing users to log in and save their data across devices.
-- **Advanced Filtering**: Adding options to filter pins based on location, time, or remark content.
-- **Cloud Storage Integration**: Use a cloud database for data persistence beyond local storage.

----

 ## License